git-baahubali/ORMlearning/README.md

-# ORMlearning
-# 100x Microblogging Platform
+# 100x Microblogging Platform ORM Setup

 This repository contains the implementation of a microblogging platform, similar to Twitter, using Node.js and Sequelize ORM.
 The platform supports basic functionalities such as user management, posting, following, liking, and replying to posts.